bastosmichael/coder-bench/scenarios/ts-lru-cache/prompt.md

 You are a senior TypeScript engineer.

-Implement the following API in `src/lruCache.ts`:
+I have provided a broken implementation in `src/lruCache.ts` that fails compilation, has no types, and contains bugs.
+Your task is to REWRITE and FIX it to meet the following API and requirements:

 ```ts
 export class LRUCache<K, V> {